pollen-robotics/reachy-2021-docs/content/SDK/first-moves/arm/index.md

 ### The joints

 Each joint has a unique name and uid.
-To access a specific joint, you can either use *reachy.joints* which has each joint in the robot as attribute or *reachy.l_arm*/*reachy.r_arm* depending on wich arm the joint belongs to of course.
+To access a specific joint, you can either use *reachy.joints* which has each joint in the robot as attribute or *reachy.l_arm*/*reachy.r_arm* depending on which arm the joint belongs to of course.

 First, connect to your Reachy.